-Prior to starting the test, the client should provide the concrete test results, usually taken at 7, 14 and 28 days, to ensure the concrete has reached sufficient strength to start the test and to allow the test analysis to be completed swiftly.
+Prior to starting the test, the client should provide the concrete test results, usually taken at 7, 14 and 28 days, to ensure the concrete has reached sufficient strength and to allow the test analysis to be completed swiftly.

-After the concrete reaches the required minimum specified strength, the test may be started.
 Fugro recommend that any preliminary pile test is not commenced until 28 days after concreting.
-This is to allow, not only structural concrete strength to be obtained, but also redistribution of lateral earth pressures (set-up period).
+This is to allow, not only structural concrete strength to be obtained, but also redistribution of lateral earth pressures (setup period).
 This will ensure the best possible results can be obtained.